Skip to main content

 Faroe Islands

-The Faroe Islands are an autonomous territory of the Kingdom of Denmark where for centuries, pilot whales and dolphins have been killed for their meat.
+The Faroe Islands are an autonomous territory of the Kingdom of Denmark where pilot whales and dolphins have been killed for centuries for their meat.
 During the hunts, known as the Grindadráp or Grind, cetaceans are driven into one of 26 designated killing bays around the islands where entire family pods are dragged further up the beach and slaughtered.
-The first hunt of 2023 was in early May at Kollafjørður when approx 12 pilot whales were driven to shore and killed, several days later between 40-50 pilot whales, which included pregnant females, were slaughtered in Klaksvik.
-By mid-June 2023, the Faroe Islands had killed more than 500 dolphins since its hunt resumed in May.
+The first grind of 2024 was on May 4th when 40 pilot whales were hunted down, dragged ashore, and killed in the town of Klaksvik.
+As of October 30th, there have been 7 grinds, resulting in the death of 599 long-finned pilot whales and 153 white-sided dolphins.
 The level of brutality and suffering is shocking, yet Tourist and Government officials in the Faroes continue to highlight that these hunts are ancestral tradition.
+What will it take for these brutal killings to stop?

 stop the grind campaign